Philip Sales, Lord Sales: Career

+Judicial appointment

 He was made a QC in 2006, deputy judge of the High Court from 2004 to 2008, and judge of the High Court of Justice (Chancery Division) since 2008.
 He was a Lord Justice of Appeal from July 2014.

 In 2016, Sales, as a member of the Court of Appeal ruled on 12 August 2016 that 130,000 Labour members who joined the party after 12 January 2016 would not be able to vote in the leadership contest, which over-ruled the previous High Court decision to allow the 130,000 disenfranchised Labour Party members to vote in the 2016 Labour Party leadership election.

 In October 2016 Sales was one of the three judges forming the divisional court of the High Court in proceedings concerning the use of the royal prerogative for the issue of notification in accordance with Article 50 of the Treaty on European Union, R (Miller) v Secretary of State for Exiting the European Union.
 His role in this judgment meant that he appeared in an infamous front-cover of the Daily Mail, "Enemies of the People".

 Supreme Court

 Lord Justice Sales was appointed as a Justice of the Supreme Court of the United Kingdom on 11 January 2019, taking the judicial courtesy title of Lord Sales.
+He was appointed Deputy President on 12 January 2026.